 Operating Initiative: Promote and sustain a competitive environment in the Domain Name System.

-The GNSO’s policy development process on future rounds of gTLDs is anticipated to conclude in the final quarter of 2019. and therefore it makes sense that the commitment by the Board to launching a next round be fulfilled.
+The GNSO’s policy development process on future rounds of gTLDs is anticipated to conclude in the final quarter of 2019 and therefore it makes sense that the commitment by the Board to launching a next round “as expeditiously as possible” be fulfilled.
 It seems likely that any future round will span a duration of at least five years.

 Strategic Objective: Address geopolitical issues impacting ICANN’s mission to ensure a single, globally interoperable Internet.